|

 and gay, without offending.
 Up at Shop Therapy, clerks wedged among

 the, uh...sexually inclusive paraphernalia...were still laughing.
+Across

 the street, the guys who run the guest house were tickled by the